GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical System Context'>Physical System Context</A><BR>Physical System Context: Defines a context for a System of Interest on Physical Level.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical System Context'>Physical System Context</A><BR>Physical System Context: Specifies the fact that a context for a System of Interest is defined on Physical Level.<BR></html>

 ## SAF_PhysicalContextRole